mengbinhao/jack-note/docs/english/NPR.md

+- 2020.9.7
+  - analyst n
+  - festive | festival
+  - era n
+  - attend

+  > It was a milestone, it held a lot of symbolic meaning
+  > It was the most exciting flight they've ever taken
+  > we spoke at length about it
+  > also to further position themselves as a regional leader

+- 2020.9.4
+  - incomplete
+  - devolve v
+  - spray n/v
+  - edge n/v

+  > I know the details are still coming in, but can u just take us through the events as they unfold last night?

 - 2020.9.3
   - nationalism n | nationalist n/adj | populist | populism | imperialist | nativist | socialist | supremacist | extremist | unionist | separatist | terrorist
   - shareholder n